carpentries-incubator/iot-novice/episodes/01-introduction.md

 ### LAN

-When computers are connected together as in the above diagram, we call this a ***"Local Area Network"***, or LAN.
+When computers are connected together as in the below diagram, we call this a ***"Local Area Network"***, or LAN.
 This is how the computers within a university campus are connected.
 You may hear this referred to as the institution's ***intranet***.
 All the computers inside it can talk to each other, but computers outside the LAN cannot talk to them.

 ![Computers connected to form a Local Area Network](fig/Network.svg)